elastic/logstash-forwarder/PROTOCOL.md

 ## Prior Art in network protocols

 * TCP, SCTP, WebSockets, HTTP, TLS, SSH
-* WebSockets are fail because almost no load loadbalancers support HTTP Upgrade.
+* WebSockets are fail because almost no load loadbalancers support HTTP Upgrade and additionally the landscape for websocket client and server libraries is pretty dismal, even though websockets would get us SSL (https) redirects (http) and other nice network properties for free.
 * Quake 3: http://fabiensanglard.net/quake3/network.php
 * SCTP is fail because most folks don't understand how to firewall it and it's not supported on (any?) cloud stuff.